 - After continuing you may get a "User Account Control" pop-up asking if you wish to allow changes to be made, click Yes.
 Mac users will be prompted to enter their Mac password to authorize the changes.

-- Then the wizard completes you will be connected to the "475443" network.
-This is Gateway’s secure wireless network for students.
-Anytime you are at a Gateway facility you will be automatically connected to "475443", you do not need to connect to any other wireless network and you do not have to login again after running through the XpressConnect wizard.
+- When the wizard completes you will be connected to the "GTC-Wireless" network.
+This is Gateway’s secure wireless network.
+Anytime you are at a Gateway facility you will be automatically connected to "GTC-Wireless", you do not need to connect to any other wireless network and you do not have to login again after running through the XpressConnect wizard.

 What happens if I change my password?